open-telemetry/opentelemetry-specification/specification/context.md

 Concerns can access their local state in the current execution state represented by a `Context`.

-The API SHOULD accept the following parameters:
+The API MUST accept the following parameters:

-- (Required) The `Context`.
+- The `Context`.
-- (Required) The concern identifier.
+- The concern identifier.

 The API MUST return the value in the `Context` for the specified concern identifier.